Updated on July 18, 5:30 p.m. (GMT+8): Updated recommended emblem.

 You can also go for Flameshot if you want to be aggressive in the early game.
 It doesn’t do much in the late game, however, as the damage from your skills would be enough to burst anyone within your range.

-Recommended emblem set
+Recommended emblem and talent set

 Cooldown reduction and magic damage items are your priorities.
 Clock of Destiny should be your first item as it gives Vexana survivability with a HP boost and mana so that you can spam your skills as much as possible in the laning phase.
 You can also go for Enchanted Talisman to benefit from its mana regeneration passive.